 most other games involving moving cards singly.
 A supermove is a move that allows the player to

-move sequences of cards based on the number of tableau spaces or vacant cells.
-An augmented supermove
+move sequences of cards based on the number of tableau spaces or vacant cells even though the game rules

 on other columns as well as the number of

 tableau spaces and cells.
-Augmented supermoves can be done in games to all games where
+Augmented supermoves can be done in all games where

 tableau building involves moving cards one at a time.